outdreamer/notes/topics/science/kidney_function.md

 	        - Petechiae which appear as on-off spots, then later become confluent, and appear as purpura (larger bruised areas, usually in dependent regions of the body)
 	        - Oral, perioral and acral paresthesias, tingling or 'pins and needles' sensation in and around the mouth and lips, and in the extremities of the hands and feet.
 	          This is often the earliest symptom of hypocalcaemia.
-	        - Carpopedal and generalized tetany (unrelieved and strong contractions of the hands, and in the large muscles of the rest of the body) are seen.
+	        - Carpopedal and generalized tetany (unrelieved and strong contractions of the hands, and in the large muscles of the rest of the body) are seen
+	        - Latent tetany
+		      - Trousseau sign of latent tetany (eliciting carpal spasm by inflating the blood pressure cuff and maintaining the cuff pressure above systolic)
+		      - Chvostek's sign (tapping of the inferior portion of the cheekbone will produce facial spasms)[8]
 	        - Tendon reflexes are hyperactive
 	        - Cardiac arrhythmias
 	        - decrease in heart rate